 Building construction in relation to tree roots: No tree removal or facilitation pruning is required for the implementation of the proposed dwelling.
-The use of traditional strip foundations for the rear extension will be acceptable and will not impact any of the retained trees.
-The owner excavated a trail pit as shown on the Tree Protection Plan and no significant roots were discovered.
+The use of traditional strip foundations for the proposed will be acceptable and will not impact any of the retained hedges.